 So what exactly did Mike, a seasoned homebuilding professional, see?
 A 7-inch deep modern fireplace that can hang on the wall—and an opportunity to create a bold design statement in Boulder Creek’s homes.
 The REVO Series includes square, vertical or horizontal models.
 All three models can hang on the wall, saving space and eliminating the need for a costly chase.

-stopped Mike in his tracks, and that got him excited.
+The Heat & Glo REVO stopped Mike in his tracks, and that got him excited.
 “I saw the REVO as a great addition to our Stapleton community.
 It could expand our fireplace product breadth and be an ideal upsell option for our smaller floor plans.”

 Kevin Kraich of Rio Grande Co., Boulder Creek’s building materials distributor, was also with Mike in the Heat & Glo booth at IBS.
 He knew the modern design of the REVO series was appealing, but he also saw value in its simplicity.
 “For how quick these homes are going up, it’s really important for me to offer a simplified system for builders,” he said.
-“Since the REVO series doesn’t require any framing, it can be a late addition to plans…It’s actually full of options, but is quite simple to quote, plan and install.”Making an Impact with Homebuyers
+“Since the REVO series doesn’t require any framing, it can be a late addition to plans…It’s actually full of options, but is quite simple to quote, plan and install.”

 The first REVO prototype shipped straight from Heat & Glo to Boulder Creek’s Stapleton community.
 To date, nearly 60 percent of the homes in Stapleton have an upgraded fireplace from Heat & Glo, with about half of those homebuyers opting for a REVO.
 “The REVO is making a tremendous impact for prospective clients,” Mike shared.
-“Even if the homebuyers don’t select a REVO for their home, it really helps drive the conversation, and serves as affirmation for what we try to offer [personalization] here at Boulder Creek.”The Bottom Line
+“Even if the homebuyers don’t select a REVO for their home, it really helps drive the conversation, and serves as affirmation for what we try to offer [personalization] here at Boulder Creek.”

 Turning obstacles into opportunities is how businesses succeed.
 For Boulder Creek Neighborhoods, boosting its fireplace program breadth helped differentiate its homes from the competition.
 The company was able to provide more value to homebuyers, and bring more revenue into the business.
 It’s a winning combination on display in the new Stapleton community—and on fire with homebuyers.